GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno LambdaMatrixExample_Laplace.cpp

-The following is another way of doing the same but precomputed supporting vectors:
+The following is another way of doing the same but with precomputed supporting vectors:

 \includelineno LambdaMatrixExample_Laplace_2.cpp